arcus/education_modules/regular_expressions_intermediate/regular_expressions_intermediate.md

 Which of these is true about lookaheads in regular expressions?

 [( )] Lookaheads use the syntax ` \w`
-[( )] Lookaheads can be helpful when dealing with overlapping patterns [( )] Lookaheads describe special places in a string, like the very beginning or the very end.
+[(X)] Lookaheads can be helpful when dealing with overlapping patterns [( )] Lookaheads describe special places in a string, like the very beginning or the very end.
 ***
 <div class = "answer">